Brookhaven Residents and Teachers Sue Over Landfill

 Resisting EPA Attacks on the Environment

 August was a busy month in our work to fight back against federal rollbacks to policies that protect public health and the environment.
 We weighed in against EPA's ill-conceived proposal to repeal the Clean Water Rule, which was established in 2015 to protect the streams and wetlands that support drinking water for 117 million Americans.
 We also opposed a proposed EPA policy that would restrict the use of sound science when establishing or evaluating policies, which in practice would make it easier for EPA to weaken or repeal regulations thoughtfully crafted to address a variety of key issues from climate change, to pesticides, to protecting children from lead in paint.
-Be sure to let your U.S. senators know you oppose these and other proposed rollbacks.

 Pushing for Better Recycling in CT